datacarpentry/semester-biology/materials/vectors-R.md

 ```

 * Numerical comparisons like greater or less than
-* Select states that meet with some restrictions on density
+* Select states that meet conditions related to density

 ```r
 states[density > 3]